Connie Guion: Early life

 Connie Guion was born in River Bend Plantation near Lincolnton, North Carolina, on August 29, 1882.
 She was the ninth child of Benjamin Simmons and Catherine Coatesworth Caldwell Guion and had eleven siblings.
 She was raised by a father who worked as a railroad executive and farmer, and three of her sisters grew up to become nurses.

 In 1892, her family moved to Charlotte, North Carolina, where she attended public school.
-She later attended Miss Kate Shipp's School in Lincolnton from 1898–1900, and Northfield School for Girls in East Northfield, Massachusetts from 1900-1902.
+She later attended Miss Kate Shipp's School in Lincolnton from 1898 to 1900, and Northfield School for Girls in East Northfield, Massachusetts from 1900 to 1902.
 Guion earned a B.A. degree from Wellesley College in 1906, where she had enrolled on scholarship.
 She then became a chemistry instructor at Vassar College (1906–1908) and a professor and head of the chemistry department at Sweet Briar College (1908-1913).
 She earned her M.A. in biochemistry in 1913 with a thesis entitled "Purine Metabolism of the Raccoon, the Opossum and the Rat" and earned her M.D. in 1917 from Cornell University Medical College graduating first in her class.